Djoumin Sangaré

-Djoumin Sangaré (born 16 December 1983), also known as Jimmy Sangaré, is a former French professional footballer who played in France, in the UK, and in Morocco.
+Djoumin Sangaré (born 16 December 1983), also known as Jimmy Sangaré, is a French former professional footballer who played as a defender in France, in the UK, and in Morocco.

 Career

 Born in Dunkirk, Nord, Sangaré started playing for the USL Dunkerque youth system in 1993, but at the age of 16 in 2000 he joined the ES Wasquehal youth system.
 While at university, where he studied for a sports science degree, he earned a professional contract with Wasquehal and was included on the substitutes' bench in a Ligue 2 game against SM Caen towards the end of the 2002–03 season.
 He trained with Wasquehal in the morning and studied in the afternoon and made four appearances in the Championnat National during the 2003–04 season.
 For the third year of his degree he moved to England to study at the University of Roehampton, and signed for Conference South club Redbridge in September 2004.
 After scoring on his debut in a 3–1 victory over Havant & Waterlooville he made six appearances for Redbridge before moving to Isthmian League Premier Division club Chelmsford City in January 2005, where he played one game in the Isthmian League Cup, in a 1–0 victory at Hertford Town on 3 January.
 He returned to Redbridge later in January and made another seven appearances for the club in the 2004–05 season, which concluded with the club being relegated to the Isthmian League Premier Division.
 He signed for Conference South team Lewes in the summer of 2005 and joined St Albans City on a one-month loan in August 2005.
 After making five appearances and scoring on goal for St Albans he returned to Lewes.
 He finished the 2005–06 season with 26 appearances and one goal for the club.